 Q) What types of healthcare services and levels of care are available?

 Despite sharing the same designation, many senior care organizations that call themselves CCRCs offer differing amounts of care.
 For example, an organization that offers only independent living and skilled nursing can be called a CCRC just as the organization with independent living, personal care, skilled nursing and outpatient rehabilitation.
-System wide, Concordia offers continuum of care that includes adult day services, home care, hospice, medical and rehabilitation services, memory support, personal care, respite care, retirement living, skilled nursing/short-term rehab, spiritual care and medical equipment.
+System wide, Concordia offers continuum of care that includes adult day services, hospice and rehabilitation services, memory support, personal care, respite care, retirement living, skilled nursing/short-term rehab, spiritual care and medical equipment.

 Q) What is the community's mission?